 - And then there is the biggest example.
 The well-known question and answer from Pirkei Avot (The Chapters of our Fathers).
 Pirkei Avot asks: Who is wise?
 The sages then do not tell us to learn from brilliant scholars.
 They do not tell us to seek others who share similar viewpoints or political leanings.
 No!
 The sages answer: He who learns from all people.
 All people!
 Thus we learn that if one truly wants to fully develop his mind to the highest level possible, no opinion can be discounted.
 Every idea must be accessible.

--An aside: I know there might be someone out there thinking that Judaism is loaded with dogma and that I’m cherrypicking facts to support my own worldview.
+An aside: I know there might be someone out there thinking that Judaism is loaded with dogma and that I’m cherrypicking facts to support my own worldview.
 Others might be thinking about their time in Jewish schools where their thoughts or opinions were not validated.
 I sympathize if your experience with Judaism differs from what I am presenting.
 It doesn’t change the fact that this IS the proper Jewish way of life and the only way I believe we can understand our traditional sources.
 If others are abusing their authority and treating my religion differently, they are acting shamefully.
 In my eyes, they do not represent an authentic Jewish perspective.-

-The Benefits of Opening Your Mind
+The Argument for Opening your Mind

 This topic is near and dear to my heart for so many reasons.
 I feel like my ability to listen to other people’s perspectives, and keep myself open to growth and change, is my single greatest quality.
 I have friends from all walks of life, and we can benefit from each other and care about one another, all differences aside.
 Furthermore, I can look at any issue, and even if I’ve already formulated an opinion (even a strong one), I’m never closed off to further influence.
 This attitude has resulted in major transformations in my life.
 And continues to do so.